whitneyburton/portfolios/students/1608-back/erin-pintozzi/20161111-erin-pintozzi-m2.markdown

 ### Being a Community Member

+* Erin Pintozzi has been a stalwart pair partner for me throughout module 1.
+She consistently sacrificed her lunch break so she could assist me with course material.
+Calm, patient and incredibly focused we painstakingly worked through drills and course material until I got it.
+She has an easy way of breaking down complex principles into their smallest components.
+We have paired a great many times throughout the module, with an open invitation to work on the material more in depth at anytime.
+She is always  enthusiastic and eager to impart what she knows.
+I once mixed up schedules and left her hanging, unperturbed she just arranged for another session later in the week.
+I am so grateful for all she has given me by way of teaching. - Phyllis Hugunien

 * Erin was such a great partner in this module.
 We worked together on Little Shop, and she was our fearless project manager.
 I learned a lot watching her work and am so glad for that opportunity.
 We were also both in the Bezos possee, and I again was glad to have the chance to learn from her.
 She is always willing to offer her opinion but also super open to hearing from other people.
 I will miss working with her on Little Shop, but I'm glad that we will have the chance to still work together in other ways in the future! - Megan Talbot